edinburghlivinglab/dds/_notes/week1-1.md

 ## Topic

-* Each person at each table gets 2 minutes to introduce themselves and say why they signed up for this course.
+* Each person at each table gets 2 minutes to talk
+* While one person is talking, everyone else in group just listens
+* Introduce yourself and mention one kind of food that you particularly like
+* And say why you signed up for this course.
-* Whole class: each table gets to share one interesting thing that came up in their discussion.
+* Whole class: each table gets to share one interesting thing that came up in their discussion

 # Motivation for DDS